ZhihaoAi/tfjs-aug/README.md

 # Keras in Browser

-A CNN model trained based on photos I took.
+A CNN model trained on photos taken by [Yihan Xu](https://www.instagram.com/yihan_xu_lotus/).

-Due to the small number of images, data augmentation and dropout is used to overcome overfitting issue.
-TensorFlow.js converter is used so we can [run inference in browser](https://zhihaoai.github.io/tfjs-aug/).
+Due to limited number (~300) of images , data augmentation and dropout is used to overcome overfitting issue.

+TensorFlow.js is used to deploy the pretrained Keras model directly in [broswer](https://zhihaoai.github.io/tfjs-aug/).